 A few worthy bullet points

-You can see how I'm doing by checking out my behaviors in real-time.
+You can see how I'm doing by following my work on this blog and checking out my behaviors in real-time on Gyroscope.

 Being compassionate to others is the foundation for everything I do in my life.
 It's the one quality that, no matter what situation I am in, is the right thing to uphold.
 I was raised a Christian, I journeyed through agnosticism, and now I am a practicing Christian again.
 Through my journey, what I learned is that most common virtue that connects people across all religious beliefs is caring for others.

 in·teg·ri·ty | \ in-ˈte-grə-tē\noun: adherence to a code of especially moral or artistic values

 Maintaining integrity is very much an ideal to me.
 It's impossible to uphold 100% of the time and trying to hold myself to a perfect standard of integrity leads to anxiety.
 Instead, I use the value of integrity as a tool for evaluating how well I follow through on what I say I'm going to do.
 The difference between what I say I will do and what I do is the source of my self-esteem and how much other people trust me.
 In practice, I aim to be intentional with what I commit to and also diligent in reflecting on how I spend my time.

 per·se·ver·ance | \ ˌpər-sə-ˈvir-ən(t)s\ noun: continued effort to do or achieve something despite difficulties, failure, or opposition